-27 In circumstances when the auditor also has responsibility to express an opinion on the effectiveness of internal control in conjunction with the audit of the consolidated financial statements, this sentence would be worded as follows: "In making those risk assessments, the auditor considers internal control relevant to the entity's preparation of consolidated financial statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances."
+&lt;sup>27 In circumstances when the auditor also has responsibility to express an opinion on the effectiveness of internal control in conjunction with the audit of the consolidated financial statements, this sentence would be worded as follows: "In making those risk assessments, the auditor considers internal control relevant to the entity's preparation of consolidated financial statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control."

-[Form and content of this sauditor's other reporting res ection of the auditor's report will vary depending on the nature of the ponsibilities.]
+[Form and content of this section of the auditor's report will vary depending on the nature of the auditor's other reporting responsibilities.]

-(Firm)
+\\\\\\(Firm)

 Public Accountants and

 Chartered Accountants

 Singapore

-(Date)
+\\\\\\(Date)